 Imposing a planar hard wall is a conceptually important test case for two reasons.
 First, large density inhomogeneities are induced in the vicinity of the wall, which reveal deviations of approximative theories very clearly [11].
-Second, for arbitrary fluids at a hard wall, the contact theorem
+Second, for arbitrary fluids of pairwise interacting particles at a hard wall, the contact theorem establishes a connection of the bulk pressure P of the fluid to the contact value $\rho(0^+)$ of the density profile.